nodejs/node/doc/api/module.md

 when the hooks module is registered via [`register`][].

-This hook can receive data from a [`register`][] invocation, including ports and other transferrable objects.
+This hook can receive data from a [`register`][] invocation, including ports and other transferable objects.
 The return value of `initialize` can be a {Promise}, in which case it will be awaited before the main application thread execution resumes.